General rules for the carriage of passengers

 14.3.1.
 If the passenger is not informed of the availability of re-routing within 100 minutes of the scheduled departure time of the delayed or cancelled service or missed transfer, the passenger shall have the right to enter into such a contract with other public transport providers, in which case the Carrier shall reimburse the passenger for the necessary, reasonable and appropriate costs incurred by the passenger.

 14.4.
-Without losing the right to travel by train, a passenger shall be entitled to claim compensation from the Carrier for delays if the train travelling to the station or stop of arrival specified in the contract of carriage was delayed by more than 60 minutes and, as a result of this delay, the passenger has not been refunded the sum of money paid for the ticket in accordance with paragraph 14.1.1 of the General Rules.
-Passengers holding a season ticket may also benefit from the rights set out in this paragraph.
+Without losing the right to travel by train, a passenger shall be entitled to claim compensation from the Carrier for delays if the train travelling to the station or stop of arrival specified in the contract of carriage was delayed by more than 60 minutes and, as a result of this delay, the passenger has not been refunded the sum of money paid for the Ticket in accordance with paragraph 14.1.1 of the General Rules.
+Passengers holding Season Tickets may also benefit from the rights set out in this paragraph.
 Compensation for delays shall be as follows:

 14.4.1.
-Twenty-five percent of the ticket price paid by the passenger in the event of a delay of between 60 and 119 minutes in arriving at the station or stop of arrival;
+Twenty-five percent of the price of the Ticket paid by the passenger in the event of a delay of between 60 and 119 minutes in arriving at the station or stop of arrival;

 14.4.2.
-Fifty percent of the ticket price paid by the passenger in the event of a delay of 120 minutes or more in arriving at the station or stop of arrival.
+Fifty percent of the price of the Ticket paid by the passenger in the event of a delay of 120 minutes or more in arriving at the station or stop of arrival.

 14.5.
-If there are repeated delays of less than 60 minutes during the validity period of a season ticket, the duration of the delay may be cumulated and passengers may be compensated.
+If there are repeated delays of under 60 minutes during the validity period of a Season Ticket, the duration of the delay may be cumulated and passengers may be compensated.

 14.7.
-The Carrier shall be exempted from liability under paragraph 14.5 of the General Rules if the delay is notified to the passenger before the purchase of the ticket, or if the delay resulting from the extension of the journey by using another service or taking an alternative route is shorter than 60 minutes.
+The Carrier shall be exempted from liability under paragraph 14.4 of the General Rules if the delay is notified to the passenger before the purchase of the Ticket, or if the delay resulting from the extension of the trip by using another service or taking an alternative route is shorter than 60 minutes.

 14.8.
 The Carrier shall not be obliged to pay compensation if it can prove that the delay, missed transfer or cancellation was directly caused by, or is inextricably linked to: